The latest on Covid-19 and India's worsening crisis

 - ON THE MARKET: Comedian Jeff Foxworthy's Johns Creek estate is sold

-- PHOTOS: Barrow County Animal Control Adoptable Pets of the Week — May 3

-- IN CASE YOU MISSED IT: Top Gwinnett County stories from April 26 to May 2
+- IN CASE YOU MISSED IT: Top Gwinnett County stories from May 3-9

 Commented